Impact Grant Info + FAQs

 Our project is expected to begin in the summer.
 Will the award decision be announced by that time?

-The Impact Grant awardee will be notified in May or June of the award year.
+The Impact Grant awardee will be notified in May of the award year.

 Are local governments (municipalities) eligible applicants?